 CIA Director John L. Ratcliffe

 John Ratcliffe was officially sworn in as Director of the Central Intelligence Agency on January 23, 2025.
-Director Ratcliffe comes to the Agency having served previously in the U.S. Intelligence Community as the sixth Director of National Intelligence, from May 2020 to January 2021, making him the first person ever to serve as both Director of National Intelligence and as Director of the Central Intelligence Agency.
+Director Ratcliffe came to the Agency having served previously in the U.S. Intelligence Community as the sixth Director of National Intelligence, from May 2020 to January 2021, making him the first person ever to serve as both Director of National Intelligence and as Director of the Central Intelligence Agency.

 Deputy Director of the CIA